scala-js/scala-js-website/doc/tutorial.md

 That is all we need to configure the build.

 If at this point you prefer to use Eclipse or IDEA as your IDE, you may use [sbteclipse](https://github.com/typesafehub/sbteclipse/wiki/Using-sbteclipse) or [idea-eclipse](https://github.com/mpeltonen/sbt-idea) project files for the IDE.
 Note that for compiling and running your application, you will still need to use sbt from the command line.

+#### Alternative versions

+You may instead use 2.10.2, 2.10.3, 2.10.4 or 2.11.0 for `scalaVersion` if you so wish.
+Similarly, any 0.13.x version of sbt should work without itch, for example 0.13.5.

 ### HelloWorld application